alixinne/gem-repositories/README.md

 difference in branch HEADS will trigger an update from the source repository to the backup repositories.

-If a repository is present in multiple source repositories, those will be required to match before continuing with the update to the backup hosts.
+If a repository is present in multiple source repositories, the one with the most recent branch head will be chosen as the source for the copy to the backup hosts.

 ## Installation